-However, in 2006 the network lost their ratings goldmine when they failed to renew the presenter’s contract and Channel Four were quick to snap him up.
-Paul O’Grady defected to Channel Four where he shared the 5pm slot with husband and wife team Richard and Judy whose chat-show he had only soon recently been up against.
-The viewers moved over from ITV with Paul O’Grady and his chat-show on Channel Four was a ratings success.
+However, in 2006, the network lost their ratings goldmine when they failed to renew the presenter’s contract and Channel 4 were quick to snap him up.
+Paul O’Grady defected to the forth network where he was once again a viewing figure’s hit.
 ITV tried to find another successful chat-show format for the 5pm slot and to rival O’Grady but they had little success.

-Their first attempt at rivalling O’Grady saw X-Factor judge Sharon Osbourne given her own chat-show at 5pm but ratings were not impressive and the critics were not impressed.
-Although ITV claimed it would re-commission Osbourne for a second season no such thing ever happened.
-After Sharon Osbourne flopped at 5pm the Network gave Coronation Street actor Anthony Cotton his own chat-show – it was another ratings-disaster for the Network.
-Paul is popular because he says what most of the general public think – and views which are very rarely heard on television.
+Paul is popular because he says what most of the general public thinks – and views which are very rarely heard on television.
 It isn’t often you find a presenter on ITV brave enough to slate the channel – live on air – on that channel.
 Paul did.
 And the audience loved it.